Charles H. Lundquist College of Business

 Whitney Wagoner, Director

 The Lundquist College of Business is widely recognized for its outstanding programs in business education.
 Students and faculty members from around the world come to study, research, and learn together.
 The college offers courses in business premajor studies, accounting, business administration, global management, sports business, management, entrepreneurship, marketing, finance, operations and business analytics, and international business communications.
 Students may earn a bachelor of arts (BA) or bachelor of science (BS) degree with a major in either accounting or business administration.
 An honors program is offered for outstanding undergraduates.
 Student clubs and organizations provide opportunities to develop leadership and business skills outside of the classroom.
 A minor is offered for students in other majors.
 International students, regardless of major, may earn a letter certifying mastery in international business communication.
-A certificate in global management may be added to the business administration or accounting major.
+A certificate in global business may be added to the business administration or accounting major.

 Undergraduate Advising Office